Mac Miller: 2010–2013: Breakthrough

-2014–2018: GO:OD AM, The Divine Feminine, and Swimming
+2014–2018: Major label work

 Miller parted ways with Rostrum Records when his contract expired in January 2014.
 On May 11, 2014, Miller independently released his tenth solo mixtape, Faces.
 Colin Stutz of Billboard wrote that the 24-track mixtape "shows [Miller] introspective, ruminating over his drug use, fame and past."
 Pitchfork's Craig Jenkins called Faces his "most consistently honest and personal work to date".
-Miller later reflected on Faces, noting his drug-addled lifestyle while recording it.
+When later reflecting on the record in 2017, Miller acknowledged his heavy drug use during the creation of the record, stating that he was "not on planet earth when [he] made Faces."
 The second season of Miller's reality series Mac Miller and the Most Dope Family aired on MTV2 in mid-2014.

 In October 2014, Miller signed a recording contract and distribution deal for REMember Music with the major label Warner Bros.
 Records.
 He chose Warner as it was "the most independent thinking" company he met with.
-Miller's major label debut, GO:OD AM, was released on September 18, 2015.
+Miller's third studio album and major label debut, GO:OD AM, was released on September 18, 2015.
 It charted at number four on the Billboard 200, with 87,000 album-equivalent units.
 The album and the single "Weekend", featuring singer Miguel, were certified gold and platinum by the RIAA, respectively.
+On December 29, 2015, Miller released a follow-up to his first instrumental mixtape under his alias Larry Fisherman, titled Run-On Sentences, Volume Two.